bxparks/AceTime/USER_GUIDE.md

 returns a `TimeOffset` whose `isZero()` returns true.

 The `getUtcOffsetForDateTime(localDateTime)` method returns the best guess of the total UTC offset at the given local date time.
+This method is not normally expected to be used by the app developer directly.
 The reaon that this is a best guess is because the local date time is sometime ambiguious during a DST transition.
 For example, if the local clock shifts from 01:00 to 02:00 at the start of summer, then the time of 01:30 does not exist.
 If the `getUtcOffsetForDateTime()` method is given a non-existing time, it makes an educated guess at what the user meant.
 Additionally, when the local time transitions from 02:00 to 01:00 in the autumn, a given local time such as 01:30